Table of contents

 Make sure your partner is aligned with what you consider as appropriate work-from-home attire, just in case he or she walks into the frame when you’re in that team meeting via Zoom.

 Decide on a lighting configuration that works for both of you

 Everyone is different, and when it comes to the home office that you share together, talk about your choices together.
-Some people love natural light, while some focus better when there’s fluorescent light blaring from above (it’s why offices use it – to minimize shadows).
+Some people love natural light, while some focus better when there’s fluorescent light blaring from above (it’s why offices use it — to minimize shadows).

 If you’re like us, every night we put on the same soft light lamps and we don’t touch the track lights or chandelier in our living room.
 Same goes for the bedroom.
 But what about for the at-home workday?

 Pick a ‘home office temperature’